kunliu7/Quantum-error-mitigation-using-N-representability/README.md

 ## To Do

 1. release the code of generating 2-RDM
-2. release the code of calculating energy from 2-RDM
-3. embedding this program into some existing quantum error mitigation module
+2. embedding this program into some existing quantum error mitigation module

-Since (1) and (2) might release some of our research idea, so we do not release them at now.
+Since (1) might release some of our research idea, so we do not release them at now.

 <!-- ## References -->